-May received his J.D. from the Syracuse University College of Law.
+May received his J.D. from the Syracuse University College of Law, and an MBA from Brigham Young University.
 He received bachelor’s degrees in psychology and sociology, as well as a Certificate in Criminology and Corrections, from the University of Utah.

 May is a member of both the District of Columbia Bar and the Virginia State Bar.